 Thinking about a Whistler road trip?
 Whether you're a veteran Whistler skier or a first-timer, here are a few tips!

-Five to five and a half hours is a typical drive time from downtown Seattle (Mercer and I-5).
-Best total drive time from downtown Seattle to the Village is about four and a quarter to four and a half hours.
-That is with minimal traffic, 10 minutes at the border, good road conditions, and getting most lights.
+Five to five and a half hours is a typical drive time from downtown Seattle to Whistler.
+Best total drive time from downtown Seattle to the Village is about four and a half hours.
+That is with minimal traffic, 10 min at the border, good road conditions, getting most lights.
 You could get it near 4 hrs if you drove after midnight, without stopping, and sailed through the border, like the Dukes of Hazard yelling "I love the Canucks".

 Ditch The Car